 #2 Project monitoring

-Good project managers know that it’s not enough to simply create a perfect plan, it also needs to be followed.
+Good project managers know that it’s not enough to simply create a perfect plan in best project management tools, it also needs to be followed.

 The project success depends heavily on staying within the deadlines and managing any risks early.